John Huston: 1947–1951: Breakthrough and acclaim

-In 1950 he wrote and directed The Asphalt Jungle, a film which broke new ground by depicting criminals as somewhat sympathetic characters, simply doing their professional work, "an occupation like any other".
+In 1950, he wrote and directed The Asphalt Jungle, a film which broke new ground by depicting criminals as somewhat sympathetic characters, simply doing their professional work, "an occupation like any other".
 Huston described their work as "a left-handed form of human endeavor."
 Huston achieved that effect by giving "deep attention" to the plot, involving a large jewelry theft, by examining the minute, step-by-step details and difficulties each of the characters had of carrying it out.
 Some critics felt that, by this technique, Huston had achieved an almost "documentary" style.

 His assistant director Albert Band explains further:

 I'll never forget it.
 We got on that set and he composed a shot in which ten elements were working all at the same time.
 Took half a day to do it, but it was fantastic.
 He knew exactly how to shoot a picture.
 His shots were all painted on the spot ...
 He had a great eye and he never lost his sense of composition.

 Film critic Andrew Sarris considered it to be "Huston's best film", and the film that made Marilyn Monroe a recognized actress.
 Sarris also notes the similar themes in many of Huston's films, as exemplified by this one: "His protagonists almost invariably fail at what they set out to do."
 This theme was also expressed in Treasure of the Sierra Madre, where the group foundered on their own greed.

 It starred Sterling Hayden and Sam Jaffe, a personal friend of Huston.
 Marilyn Monroe had her first serious role in this film.
 Huston said, "it was, of course, where Marilyn Monroe got her start."
-Monroe said Huston was the first genius she had ever met; and he made her feel that she finally had a chance of becoming a professional actress:
+Monroe said Huston was the first genius that she had ever met, and that he made her feel that she finally had a chance of becoming a professional actress:

 Even though my part was a minor one, I felt as if I were the most important performer in the picture—when I was before the camera.
 This was because everything I did was important to the director.

 The film succeeded at the box office, and Huston was again nominated for an Oscar for best screenplay and best director, along with winning the Screen Directors Guild Award.
 This became a model for many similar movies by other filmmakers.